SwooshyCueb/winewrap/README.md

 > @author Markus Kitsinger <swooshycueb@tearmedia.info>

-> @see    Script for prepare wrapper of windows dll library for wine
+> @see    Script to generate a dll to native library wrapper for wine

 > @home   https://github.com/SwooshyCueb/wrappit4wine